jasnell/node/doc/api/quic.md

 The `'session'` event handler can be an async function.

-If the `'session'` event handler throws an error, or if it returns a `Promise` that is rejected, the error will be handled by destroying the `QuicServerSession` automatically and emitting a `'sessionError'` event on the `QuicSocket`.
+If the `'session'` event handler throws an error, or if it returns a promise that is rejected, the error will be handled by destroying the `QuicServerSession` automatically and emitting a `'sessionError'` event on the `QuicSocket`.